Non-directed polymers in random environments with range penalties: the high dimensional case: Acknowledgments

 \section{Acknowledgments}

-N.T.\ is supported by FP2M federation (CNRS FR 2036), the ANR Local (ANR-22-CE40-0012-02) and the project Labex MME-DII (ANR11-LBX-0023-01).
-R.W.\ is supported by Xi'an Jiaotong-Liverpool University Research Development Fund (No.\ RDF-23-01-024) and NSFC Youth Program (No.\ 12401170).
+N.T.\ is supported by the ANR Local (ANR-22-CE40-0012-02) and the project Labex MME-DII (ANR11-LBX-0023-01).
+R. W.\ is supported by National Natural Science Foundation of China grant 12401170 and Xi’an Jiaotong-Liverpool University Research Development Fund RDF-23-01-024..

 We thank Quentin Berger and Nicolas Bouchot for the helpful discussions, especially in solving the region $R_4$.
 We also thank Amine Asselah, Ryoki Fukushima and Bruno Schapira for the comments, suggestions and discussions, which provide invaluable insight to the problem for us.
+Finally, we are grateful to the referees for their constructive suggestions and comments, which have significantly improved the paper.